vconrado/docker/scidb-sits-master/16.9/README.md

 # Preparing overlay network

-In order to allow each container do communicate to each others, we will use an overlay network.
+To allow each container to communicate with others, we are using an overlay network.
 ![Overlay Network example](http://blog.nigelpoulton.com/wp-content/uploads/2016/10/Figure8-2-1024x586.png "Overlay Network example")

 First, it is necessary to create a swarm and attach all hosts.
 On the master host (**host1**) type the following command in the terminal: